fbpx

 How to Identify Wild Lettuce and Look Alikes

-Wild lettuce (Lactuca) has several prominent historical medicinal uses in addition to being some species being choice edible greens!
 Many people seek this plant out in order to use it for medicinal purposes today.
 In order to accomplish this safely, we need to be able to positively identify wild lettuce.

-The two species of wild lettuce that are mainly covered in this article are Canadian Wild Lettuce (Lactuca canadensis) and Prickly Lettuce or Wild “Opium” Lettuce (Lactuca serriola).
-The popular one that won’t be specifically covered is Lactuca virosa, however, the ID principles we will use apply across most of the genus.
+However, the ID principles we will use apply across most of the genus.
 I hope you will find it helpful and be able to ID wild lettuce in the wild!

-This article covers the characteristics of wild lettuce, wild lettuce look alikes (dandelion, sow thistle, and thistle) and also resources for how to use it.
+This article covers the characteristics of wild lettuce, wild lettuce lookalikes (dandelion, sow thistle, and thistle) and also resources for how to use it.

 Wild Lettuce Biology